sebas77/Svelto.MiniExamples/README.md

 Basic integration with Unity GameObjects and Monobehaviours.
 Uses Svelto ECS 2.8 and Svelto Tasks 1.5

-* Goal of this example: show the integration with OOP platforms (Unity in this case) throught the use of Entity View Structs and implementors.
+Goal of this example:

+* show the integration with OOP platforms (Unity in this case) throught the use of Entity View Structs and implementors.
+* Test webgl support

 Main Article: http://www.sebaslab.com/learning-svelto-ecs-by-example-the-survival-example/